Quantum Of The Seas deck plans

-Quantum Of The Seas deck plan review at CruiseMapper provides newest cruise deck plans (floor layouts of the vessel) extracted from the officially issued by Royal Caribbean deckplan pdf (printable version).
+Quantum Of The Seas deck plan review at CruiseMapper provides newest cruise deck plans (2022-2023-2024 valid floor layouts of the vessel) extracted from the officially issued by Royal Caribbean deckplan pdf (printable version).

 Each of the Quantum Of The Seas cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Quantum Of The Seas staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-Quantum of the Seas (built 2014) is the first of the Quantum-class Royal Caribbean cruise ships - together with Anthem of the Seas (2015) and Ovation of the Seas (2016).
-RCI’s Quantum-class ships (builder Meyer Werft Germany) as capacity and size (GT tonnage) are similar to the MSC Cruises largest Vista-class ship MSC Meraviglia (builder STX Europe, France).
-Next is shown a Quantum-class ship as looked from above.
+Quantum of the Seas (2014-built, last refurbished in 2019 October-November) is the first of the Quantum-class Royal Caribbean cruise ships - together with Anthem of the Seas (2015) and Ovation of the Seas (2016).

-The Quantum cruise ship has a total of 2090 staterooms for 4180 passengers (max capacity is 4905 guests), served by 1500 crew and staff, 4 swimming pools (1 with retractable glass roof), 10 jacuzzies, 16 elevators, Rock Climbing Wall, Flowrider, 18 different dining options.
+Quantum of the Seas cruise ship deck plan shows a total of 2095 staterooms for 4162 passengers (max capacity is 4819) served by 1300 crew-staff, 4 swimming pools (1 with retractable glass roof), 10 Jacuzzis (outdoor hot tubs), 16 elevators, Rock Climbing Wall, FlowRider, 18 different dining options.